What do bats look like?

 Signs of a bat infestation

-If bats have become a problem, it is important to contact a trained bat control professional.
+If bats have become a problem, it is important to contact a trained bat control professional for your home.
 Bats are federally protected and cannot be killed.
-The Maine bat control experts at Pine State Pest Solutions will provide safe (for both you and the bats) and effective solutions for bat infestations.
+The Maine bat control experts at Pine State Pest Solutions will provide humane and effective solutions for bat infestations.